urboob21/urboob21.github.io/content/posts/java-design-pattern.md

 <br>

-## 1.3. 🔨 Abstract Factory
+## 1.3.
+Abstract Factory
 - **Abstract Factory** is a creational design pattern that lets you produce families of related objects without specifying their concrete classes.
 - **Use cases:**
   - when need a way to **create individual furniture objects** so that they **match other objects of the same family**.
   - When don’t want to change existing code when adding new products or families of products to the program.

-- **Examples:** You intend to manufacture a product line that included a family of related products: A,B,and C - along with several variants such as AWin,ALinux, BWin,BLinux, CWin, and CLinux.
+- **Examples:** We intend to manufacture a product line that included a family of related products: A,B,and C - along with several variants such as AWin,ALinux, BWin,BLinux, CWin, and CLinux.
   -  Design UML:
 ![image](/images/factory_abstract_pattern.png)